whidl/whidl/README.md

 Ensure that your codespace configuration has a minimum of 64GB of disk space.
-Selecting one of the smaller two codespace configurations (2 or 4 cores) may result in running out of disk space and subsequent build failure.
+Selecting one of the smaller two codespace configurations (2 or 4 cores) may result in running out of disk space and consequent build failure.

 ### Building WHiDL